 Fig. 10 - External mitred corner detail

-Joining Square Corner Trims
+Joining Corner Profiles

-When joining two Corner Trims together to make a longer length, these should be joined on a 20 degree scarf joint.
-They should be joined so that the perforated closure connects both profiles together, again dry fit the joint before cutting the profiles to length.
+When joining two Corner Profiles together to make a longer length, these should be joined on a 20 degree scarf joint.
+They should be joined so that the perforated closure connects both profiles together, dry fit the joint before cutting the profiles to length.
 The bottom cut should be painted in Touch-up Coating.
-Silicone sealant should be used at the back when the profiles are joined on a Perforated Closure.

-Details around windows & doors Around an opening such as a window or door, the Envello Square Corner trim can be used, this would again be fixed to the perforated closure first before being fitted to the battens.
-Again, the perforated closure is fitted to the back of the Square Corner Trim using the 20mm Accessories fixings at 200mm centres, these are then fixed to the battens around the opening.
-The mitres of the Square Corner Trims can be bonded together using superglue.

-Fig. 11 - Use of perforated closure on external corner trims Fascia boards are used to line the inside of the reveals. either fixed to the timber battens/framework or bonded to the masonry using MS polymer (please note the back of the fascia will need to be sanded before being bonded to masonry, to give the adhesive a key to hold the fascia).
-Please ensure that all all windows and doors are sealed sufficiently before installing cladding around them, ensure that the cladding detailing doesn't have a detrimental impact on the performance of the windows/door.
+Details around windows & doors Around windows and door openings we would recommend using the fascia boards to cover the reveals with the cladding boards butted up to the back of them.
+The fascia boards will need to be fixed with the Durafix fixings through the face or bonded to the masonry using MS polymer adhesive (please note the back of the fascia will need to be sanded before being bonded to masonry, to give the adhesive a key to hold the fascia (see fig. 11) The back edge of the fascia boards will need to be painted in Touch-up Coating if they will be visible. (see fig. 12)

+Fig. 11 - Window/door jamb with fascia Please ensure that all windows and doors are sealed sufficiently before installing cladding around them, ensure that the cladding detailing doesn't have a detrimental impact on the performance of the windows/door.

+Fig. 12 - Window/door head with fascia

 Use silicone behind the fascia boards where they meet the window to prevent the passage of any water getting through.

-Fig. 12 - Window/door jamb with corner trim

-Fig. 13 - Window/door head with corner trim Alternatively, the fascia boards can be used around the full depth of the reveal with no Square Corner trims.
-As the back of the fascia boards is on show in this way they would need to be sanded and coated in touch-up coating before being installed, shown in fig.14 & 15 Another alternative way to finish off around window/door heads is to cut the boards on an 20 degrees angled cut and coat the cut with touch-up, again the facia board would be used to line the reveals, shown in fig. 15 When using alternative methods of detailing the window/door heads/jambs other than the Square Corner Trim, this is done at the same time as installing the cladding boards.
+Alternatively the Shadow Line boards can be mitred and run back into the window reveal shown in fig. 13 & 14.
+Another alternative way to finish off around window/door heads is to cut the boards on a 20 degree angled cut and coating the cut with touch-up.
+Again, the fascia would be used to line the reveals, shown in fig. 15.
+Care should be taken not to block the air gap at the top of the reveal and under the sill, leaving a clear 10mm gap.
 Any detailing around an opening should allow for airflow to get in to the cavity above the opening.